luismikg/TestBankFirebase/README.md

 # Incross <img src="https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif" width="40" height="40" />

 In this project I applied my skills in building layouts and navigation files, also I explored different Firebase tools like real-time database, storage, and authentication.
 All of those building a Banking app.

+* __user for test:__ stori@gmail.com
+* __pass:__ 123456

 The app is built with sex screens:

 * Splash
 * Login